AshFoster/whisky-legends/README.md

 - __My profile page__

-  - The 'my profile' page is split up into 3 separate pages, 'my details', 'my orders' and 'my wishlist', each of which can be accessed from the others due to the same 3 buttons being at the top of each page.
+  - The profile page is split up into 3 separate pages, 'my details', 'my orders' and 'my wishlist', each of which can be accessed from the others due to the same 3 buttons being at the top of each page.
 The button for the page that the user is currently on has a darker border to indicate it's the current page.

   ![My details page](assets/readme-images/profile.JPG)